Arbousier/letstakeawalk/README.md

 When I traveled I read books from several travellers and photographers.
 In one of them there is saying : Sylvain Tesson "how would I know what I think if I don't write it ?"

 And I find it quite true.
 Writing ideas down, forces you to order them and trigger more thinking and ordering around.
-Thoughts get clearer as if talking with another person responding back to you.
-That reformulation is crucial to problem solving in the end.

-I started writing down shots of thoughts and longer articles.
+I started writing down simple thoughts and longer posts.
 Publishing them or not.
 Writing them allowed me to get them clearer.

 ## Relaxing